1978 Truth Criterion Controversy: Arrest of the Gang of Four

 Members of the Gang of Four were charged with "counterrevolutionary activities" three years later, while few of them compromised.
-Jiang Qing, member of the Gang and the widow of Mao, shouted "Revolution is no crime!" against the charge during the trial.
-The trial has also been accused of "show trial" due to its political motivations.
+Jiang Qing, a member of the Gang of Four and the widow of Mao, shouted "Revolution is no crime!" against the charge during the trial.
+The trial has also been accused of being a "show trial" due to its political motivations.

 Mao's legacies

 Maoist ideologies and policies

-As of Mao's death, China's society and culture were seriously impacted by the Cultural Revolution.
-It is estimated tens of millions died in some manner during the Cultural Revolution.
+At the time of Mao's death, China's society and culture were seriously impacted by the Cultural Revolution.
+It is estimated tens of millions was persecuted during the Cultural Revolution.
 The economy of China was thought to be weak, if not collapsed.
-However, Mao's thoughts and policies still undergird the Chinese society.
+However, Mao's thoughts and policies still undergirded the Chinese society.
 As nearly half the CCP members were recruited as "leftists" during the Cultural Revolution, some feared the radicals could recapture the power.